-Some foods and drinks cause discoloration.
+- Food and Drink: Some foods and drinks cause discoloration.
 Avoid excessive consumption of coffee, tea, wine and cola, which all have substances that discolor teeth.
-Some foods, such as apples, potatoes, berries and candy or sweets with strong food colorings can also cause staining.
+Some foods, such as apples, potatoes, berries and candy or sweets with strong food coloring can also cause staining.

 Ways to Keep Teeth White